5 Best Puppy Starter Kits

 You can always keep it in their food bag tucked away into a closet, but you may want to consider these air-tight containers to keep food fresh and prevent unwanted pests.

 Crate training is a great way to housebreak your dog and protect them from getting into trouble around your home.
+Crates can also protect the dog if they have destructive separation anxiety.
 Choose a crate that is large enough for them to turn around and lay down comfortably.
 If it’s too large, it makes housebreaking more challenging.

 Dog Crates do not need to be big ugly wire cages.
 There are plenty of beautiful modern options.
 Check out our post on Best Modern Dog Crates for our favorites.